-- A. Initial airway management and ventilation must not be compromised while preparing mechanical ventilation equipment. - B. If problems arise during 731 use or if there is uncertainty about the adequacy of oxygenation and ventilations with the 731, then STOP and ensure oxygenation and ventilation with the usual methods. - C. Using the 731 mechanical ventilation device will give the ability to determine early changes in pulmonary compliance, such as may be detected using a bag-ventilation technique. - D. The incidence of a pneumothorax is increased in the presence of chest trauma with any form of positive pressure ventilation. - E. Gastric distention can cause resistance to mechanical ventilation.
+- A. Initial airway management and ventilation must not be compromised while preparing mechanical ventilation equipment. - B. If problems arise during Zoll Z vent use or if there is uncertainty about the adequacy of oxygenation and ventilations with the Zoll Z vent, then STOP and ensure oxygenation and ventilation with the usual methods. - C. Using the Zoll Z vent mechanical ventilation device will give the ability to determine early changes in pulmonary compliance, such as may be detected using a bag-ventilation technique. - D. The incidence of a pneumothorax is increased in the presence of chest trauma with any form of positive pressure ventilation. - E. Gastric distention can cause resistance to mechanical ventilation.
 Gastric distention should be suspected in patients with an acutely distended abdomen after non-intubate positive pressure ventilation.
-Relieve gastric distention impairing respiratory mechanics with either a nasogastric or orogastric tube with low suction until distention is relieved. - F. Continuous waveform capnography is indicated for mechanical ventilation utilizing the 731.
-If transporting a patient with a home ventilator that remains on baseline settings the use of continuous waveform capnography is optional.
+Relieve gastric distention impairing respiratory mechanics with either a nasogastric or orogastric tube with low suction until distention is relieved. - F. Continuous waveform capnography is indicated for mechanical ventilation utilizing the Zoll Z. If transporting a patient with a home ventilator that remains on baseline settings the use of continuous waveform capnography is optional.